jason-ro/webflow-git/README.md

 Can be customized by editing the config file (link)

 ### Manual snapshot
-You can launch the tool manually by...
+You can launch the tool manually by clicking on actions [screenshot] on the menu below your project name, and then select `webflow-git` workflow and finally click on Run workflow.

 ## Epilogue